joshuastevenson/joshuastevenson.github.io/WhatMakesACSDegree.md

 ### CS 3250 Computational Data Analysis
 Intro data science with r.
 Data cleaning, graphs, visualization, regression, modeling, clustering, supervised vs unsupervised learning, ect.
 Learn something from your data.

 My final project https://github.com/joshuastevenson/cs3250-data-project/tree/gh-pages (with left overs from the dcjs demo website) where I analyzed data from speedrun.com.
+A lot more I could have done with the project.

 ### CS 4290 (MTH [46]\d\d\d) Cryptography and Data Security
 Applied abstract algebra.
 Basic ciphers, fields and rings, rsa.
 Only programing was for extra credit.
 I fully expect to never use anything I learned from the class.
 I know not to roll my own crypto.